KMBZ (AM): History

-KMBZ is the oldest surviving station in Kansas City, beginning experimental broadcasts in 1921.
-The station officially signed on as a commercially licensed station on April 5, 1922, with the call sign WPE.
-It was the second radio station in the state of Missouri, behind only St. Louis' WEW.

-In its history, it has been owned by two rival branches of the Latter Day Saint movement, though it has no church affiliation now.
-The Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church) based in Independence, Missouri, bought the station in 1923 and renamed it KFIX and later KLDS (with the LDS standing for "Latter Day Saints").
+KMBZ is the oldest surviving station in Kansas City, tracing its history to its debut as a broadcasting station on April 5, 1922, with the call sign WPE.
+It is also the third oldest radio station in Missouri, behind only KTRS and WEW.
+It has been owned by two rival branches of the Latter Day Saint movement, though it currently has no church affiliation.